One afternoon, as Jacob and Vincent

 about whom I was when I lived up top.”

 With understanding, Vincent responded,

-“I know your past has always been difficult for you to
+“I know your past has always been difficult

 In agreement, Jacob admitted,

 Talk to you about the events

 which led to the creation of our world.”